Need Some ‘Me’ Time? Babysitting Tips for Cash-Strapped Parents

 It gave us both two full days off every month to do whatever we wanted, and the kids had a great time playing with friends and having special activities planned.

 I could make appointments in advance because we would map out our days ahead of time.
 Such a help to me as a young mom!
 Things went so well that we started trading a monthly date night out with our husbands, as well.
 Not that once a month is all that often, but it sure was better than nothing.

-If you are short on cash but need help with your children, there are ways to work it out.
+If you’re short on cash but need help with childcare, there are ways to work it out.
 Get creative, consult your friends, and come up with something that will benefit everyone.
 You won’t regret it.